JadenF404/EAMS-Android-Project/README.md

 ## Database

+Will use firebase

-Database url can be set up in Spring's `application.properties` file.
+<s>Database url can be set up in Spring's `application.properties` file.
 The current url is set to a localhosted mySQL server using:
 `spring.datasource.url=jdbc:mysql://localhost:3306/user_management`
-The database should be a mysql server and is accessed using MyBatis XML mappers [here](backend/src/main/resources/mapper).
+The database should be a mysql server and is accessed using MyBatis XML mappers [here](backend/src/main/resources/mapper).</s>

 ---